nelsonaloysio/networkx-temporal/docs/source/examples/basics.rst

    E = [1, 1, 3, 3] edges (8 unique, 8 total)

-We may also visualize the resulting snapshots using the :func:`~networkx_temporal.draw` function:
+We may also visualize the resulting snapshots using the :func:`~networkx_temporal.drawing.draw` function:

 .. code-block:: python